RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

     publishState: PropTypes.func.isRequired,
   }

  /**
-   * Converts state into OpenSearch query.
+   * Converts state into OpenSearch request parameters.
 We introduce it here to avoid copying that code in onTextInput
    * and onOperatorSelected methods.
+Query building Unit Tests will also be easier to write that way
-   * @param  state criterion state for which request should be built
+   * @param {{operator: string, value: string}} state criterion state for which request should be built
    * @param {*} attribute configured attribute for that plugin
-   * @return {string} this criterion open search request, to be published for state as parameter */ static convertToQuery(state, attribute) {
+   * @return {*} built request parameters.
+Here, only OpenSearch query (q) */ static convertToRequestParameters(state, attribute){
+    let q = null
-    if (state.value) {
+    if (state.value){
-      return state.operator === SimpleCriterionContainer.EQUAL
+      q = state.operator === SimpleCriterionContainer.EQUAL ?
-        ? `${attribute.jsonPath}:"${state.value}"` // Data with attribute value that is equal to user input : `${attribute.jsonPath}:!("${state.value}")` // Data with attribute value that is not equal to user input }
+        `${attribute.jsonPath}:"${state.value}"`: // Data with attribute value that is equal to user input `${attribute.jsonPath}:!("${state.value}")` // Data with attribute value that is not equal to user input }
-    // do not create a request while user did not enter anything
+    // do not create a query while user did not enter anything
-    // (or it would filter attribute value equal to or different of '') return null
+    // (or it would filter attribute value equal to or different of '') return { q }
   }

   /**